torvalds/linux/Documentation/dev-tools/ktap.rst

 TAP, or the Test Anything Protocol is a format for specifying test results used by a number of projects.
 It's website and specification are found at this `link
 <https://testanything.org/>`_.
-The Linux Kernel largely uses TAP output for test
+The GNU/Linux Kernel largely uses TAP output for test
 results.
 However, Kernel testing frameworks have special needs for test results which don't align with the original TAP specification.
 Thus, a "Kernel TAP" (KTAP) format is specified to extend and alter TAP to support these use-cases.